-A forecast is a bet a number of selections to finish in a specific order, usually associated with horse and greyhound racing but becoming more common in other sports.
+A forecast is a bet where you select a number of selections to finish in a specific order, usually associated with horse and greyhound racing but becoming more common in other sports.
 For example Chelsea to win the league and Manchester City to come second would be a straight forecast.
 The bet will only win if the league finishes in that order.

 In theory, you could place a forecast bet on any set of selections that have can defined outcome in a set order.
 This pretty much covers every sport as at some point there must always be a winner and a loser at least.

 A forecast bet is the same principle, you predict that in the first race at Cheltenham Big Jimmy will win, Bald Idiot will come second and Carl The Swede will come third.
 This is a single bet on a straight forecast and requires all three horses to finish in that position to win.

 Types of Forecast and Tricast Bets

 There are a few different types of forecast bet that have developed over the years.